Mother Mountain (Washington): History

 along the northeast summit of the ridge.
-The name was officially adopted in 1913 by the United States Board on Geographic Names.
+The toponym was officially adopted in 1913 by the United States Board on Geographic Names.
 The first ascent of Second Mother Mountain (6,375-ft) was made in 1938 by Maynard Miller and H. Kinzner.

 Geology

 This geological formation was formed by successive lava flows erupting from broad, low volcanos less than 25 million years ago.
 Large cirques on the north aspect once held voluminous glaciers during the Pleistocene.

 Climate

 Mother Mountain is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
-As fronts approach, they are forced upward by the peaks of the Cascade Range (Orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
+Most weather fronts originating in the Pacific Ocean travel northeast toward the Cascade Mountains.
+As fronts approach, they are forced upward by the peaks of the Cascade Range (orographic lift), causing them to drop their moisture in the form of rain or snow onto the Cascades.
 As a result, the west side of the Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
+Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
+During winter months, weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
 The months July through September offer the most favorable weather for viewing or climbing this peak.